Austin College Bulletin 2021-2022

 - Maintain and graduate with a minimum cumulative GPA of a 2.0 and in the major and minor grade point averages.

-- Complete at least two Humanities courses, one Science course, and one Social Science course from Austin College (i.e., 1/2 of the breadth).
-If the student does not have transfer courses to complete the other half of the breadth requirements, those courses must also be completed at Austin College.
+- Complete at least two Humanities courses, one Science course, and one Social Science course from Austin College (i.e., 1/2 of the Discover requirements).
+If the student does not have transfer courses to complete the other half of the Discover requirements, those courses must also be completed at Austin College.

 - Competencies can be completed with Austin College courses or equivalent transfer courses.

-- The Foundation requirement would be waived as in the case for new transfer students.
+- The First-Year Seminar requirement would be waived as in the case for new transfer students.

 Academic Probation and Suspension

-Students’ academic records are reviewed at the end of each fall and spring term, and an academic standing is assessed.
+Students’ academic records are reviewed at the end of each fall and spring term, and academic standing is assessed by determining if a student is meeting satisfactory academic progress.
 A cumulative grade point average of 2.00 is the minimum standard for graduation.
 Only Austin College grades are included in this calculation.
-A student whose cumulative grade point average falls below the thresholds listed below will automatically be placed on academic probation through the following 14-week term.
-At the end of the probationary term the following action may be taken:
+A student whose cumulative grade point average or total credit earned at Austin College falls below the thresholds listed below will automatically be placed on academic probation through the following 14-week term.
+At the end of the probationary term, the following action may be taken:

-- If the student’s cumulative grade point average is above the thresholds listed below, the student will be removed from academic probation.
+- If the student’s cumulative grade point average and total credit earned at Austin College are above the thresholds listed below, the student will be removed from academic probation.

 - If the student’s cumulative grade point average is below the thresholds listed below but the student earns a term grade point average of 2.25 or higher and completes a full course load (a minimum of 3 course credits) during the probationary period, the student’s academic probation will be extended through the following 14-week term.

-- If the student’s cumulative grade point average is below thresholds listed below and the student’s probationary term grade point average is less than 2.25, the student may be suspended from the college.
+- If the student’s cumulative grade point average is below the thresholds listed below and the student’s probationary term grade point average is less than 2.25 or the student earns less than 3 credits, the student may be suspended from the college.

 Any student whose term or cumulative grade point average falls below 1.00 is not considered to be making satisfactory progress and may be suspended.
 A notation of suspension is placed on the transcript of the student’s academic record.